- Employee benefits

 - The plan covers the cost of services only when your primary care physician authorizes it.

-- Kaiser provides coverage for services outside of the network only in cases of emergency.
+- Kaiser provides coverage for services outside of the network only in cases of emergency and urgently needed services.

 - Behavioral health benefits are provided by Kaiser and Optum.